 Take your time and care when looking for that ‘dream’ property.
 There is plenty of time not to jump at the first house you see as an Agreement in Principle sometimes expires after the 30-90 days mark.

 Need a little bit longer, no problem, our team of Mortgage Advisors in Birmingham can quickly turn around a new one once you find a property that looks right for you and is ready to put down an offer.

 To counteract the feeling of disappointment if your lender comes back and declines you, we recommend getting an Agreement in Principle as early as possible to ensure you are mortgage ready for the process.

 Have you been on the same mortgage rate ever since you’ve bought your property?
 If so, it may be time to spring clean your finances and get a mortgage review.
 Doing so may even allow you to access a more suitable mortgage deal!

 To put it simply, getting a mortgage review is a look-over of your current mortgage product to check if you can get a better deal or not.

-When applying for a mortgage review, your Mortgage Advisor in Birmingham will want to know all about your current deal so that they can compare products.
+When applying for a Remortgage in Birmingham, your Mortgage Advisor in Birmingham will want to know all about your current deal so that they can compare products.

 They will look at your current rate of interest, monthly payments, etc. as well as factoring in your current financial and personal situation.
 If your dedicated Mortgage Advisor in Birmingham can’t find a better deal for you, they’ll be honest with you and recommend that you stick with your current deal.